HsuTing/generator-cat/README.md

 ## Type

-- Choose `Default` if you just want to use those.
+- You can know more information in `README.md`.
 - Common default:
   - `babel`
   - `eslint`
   - `test`
-- You can know what can you do with `README.md`.

 #### Static pages